 “Sid take your goddamn phone.
 It just won’t stop buzzing.
 She has been calling for the last half an hour.
 Talk to her man,” cried out Anshuman.

 Siddharth or as his friends call him Sid was playing badminton at the recreational centre when his phone kept ringing incessantly.
-It was a tiresome day at class and after that just this refreshed him for the long night of pending assignments he had to get done.
+It was a tiresome day at class and after such a long day, an hour or two at the RC refreshed him for the long night of pending assignments he had to get done.

 “Hey Sid, why the hell do you keep a phone if you ain’t gonna receive calls?”